 Once the panda pieces have been cut out, add some Aleene's Tacky Glue to the back and press them on the front of the box.
 After the glue has set (which won't take long), your panda is ready to to be filled with all those Valentines!!

-Unless you are like us and think that everything can always use a bit more sparkle!
+If you are like us, you'll know that everything can always use a bit more sparkle!
 We sprayed our panda Valentine box with some glitter spray and sealer, then let it dry.
 You could also use some glitter Mod Podge which dries clear and adds a ton of sparkle.

 My daughter is SO excited to take this Panda Valentine Box to her class Valentine party and share such a sweet day with friends!
 I'd love to see pictures if you make a panda box for your children, so be sure to tag me on social media or feel free to post your pictures on my Facebook page!